 But the real problem isn’t so much that the Impact wouldn’t be able to field a strong starting 11, but that beyond the first 11 there aren’t really any players that can come off the bench and make a difference.
 The Impact lack quality depth in just about every position except goalkeeper.
 Today, their second lineup would look something like this: Evan Bush, Maxim Tissot, Wandrille Lefèvre, Karl Ouimette, Eric Miller, Blake Smith, Collen Warner, Calum Mallace, Zakaria Messoudi, Sanna Nyassi and Andrew Wenger.

 That should ring alarm bells.

-And then to say that the Impact have a strong foundation, which was a repeated suggestion at training camp this week, is simply not true, not when the team doesn’t even have a reliable pair of centre backs that can play for most of a season without getting injured.
+And then to say that the Impact have a strong foundation, which was a repeated suggestion at training camp this week, is simply not true; not when the team doesn’t even have a reliable pair of center backs that can play for most of a season without getting injured.

 The Impact only just made the playoffs last season, and without the right signings they will miss out this year.

 Klopas has said that the club is looking to bring in one or two new players before the start of the season.
 A new forward that can help Di Vaio in the goal scoring department and a quality third option in the center of midfield (because when one of Patrice Bernier or Hernan Bernardello are missing the Impact tend to be very poor) would be a good place to start.

 At last year’s training camp the Impact were a confident bunch, certain that they were among the better teams in MLS.
 By contrast, this year’s team is more bearish about its prospects.
 The cataclysmic end to last season still weighs on their minds.
 They know fully well that they need help, and that might be the biggest reason why it needs to be given to them.